 - 18.5 If staff have a mental health concern about a child, that is also a safeguarding concern and immediate action should be taken, to report the concern through the school's safeguarding processes.
 Concerns should be logged with a member of the safeguarding team using a Note of Concern form. - 18.6 Altrincham Preparatory School can access a range of advice to help identify children in need of extra mental health support, this includes working closely with external agencies, such as CAMHS. - 18.7 Should a member of staff identify children who may have mental health problems, they are aware that concerns should be logged with a member of the safeguarding team using a Note of Concern form. - 18.8 The Learning Support Room in Marlborough Road (Prep site) is the 'go to' space if children are struggling with any issues during their time in school.
 The Learning Support Room in Highbury (Pre Prep site) is the 'go to' space if children are struggling with any issues during their time in school.
-Children from Bank Place (EYFS) will also use this room. - 18.9 The school utilises the services of Simon Birch (Behaviour Management Services) and he visits the school weekly in total to run counselling sessions for our young people.
+Children from Bank Place (EYFS) will also use this room. - 18.9 The school utilises the services of Simon Birch (Behaviour Management Services) as appropriate.